bmartinez77/Brads-Loader/README.md

 activate the virtualenv or create your own to create "python -m virtualenv env"

-to activate on Windows "source env\Scripts\activate" to activate on Mac "source env/bin/activate"
+to activate the environment on Windows "source env\Scripts\activate" to activate on Mac "source env/bin/activate"

 Once the environment is started use "pip install -r requirements.txt"